Azure/azure-sdk-for-js/sdk/core/logger/README.md

 level `warning` or `error` to be emitted.

-**NOTE**: When logging the body of request and response, we sanitize headers like `Authorization` that contain secrets.
-The headers that are logged are:
+**NOTE**: When logging requests and responses, we sanitize these objects to make sure things like `Authorization` headers that contain secrets are not logged.

+Request and response bodies are never logged.
+Headers are redacted by default, unless present in the following list or explicitly allowed by the client SDK:
 - "x-ms-client-request-id",
 - "x-ms-return-client-request-id",
 - "x-ms-useragent",